KevinVerre/kevins-guide-to-git/README.txt

 Table of Contents:

-Topic A: Commands you should know.
+Topic A: Git Commands You Should Know.

 Topic 0.
 Introduction to Git and this Guide.
 Topic 1.
 What Git is.